STMicroelectronics/vd56g3-linux-driver/doc/application_ex.rst

 ..
 Note ::
     From userspace perspective, the VD56G3 driver offer a sub-device node (``/dev/v4l-subdevXXX``) which can be used to configure and control the sensor.

-The sensor can be controlled through `Mainstream V4L2 applications`_ or custom application (especially when the sensor provides specific features).
+The sensor can be controlled through `Mainstream V4L2 applications`_ or `Custom applications`_ (especially when the sensor provides specific features).

 Mainstream V4L2 applications
 ============================